Cortisone Injection for Shoulder Bursitis: Does It Work?

 Are Shoulder Cortisone Injections Safe?

 Shoulder cortisone injections are generally considered safe when used carefully, infrequently, and in the right tissue.
-Clinicians usually avoid injecting directly into tendons because corticosteroids may affect tendon structure, especially when injections are repeated.
+Clinicians usually avoid injecting directly into tendons because repeated corticosteroid exposure may affect tendon structure and tendon load capacity.

-Ultrasound guidance may improve injection accuracy and short-term pain outcomes where available.
-However, injection should not replace active rehabilitation for rotator cuff tendinopathy.
+Ultrasound guidance may improve injection accuracy, especially for shoulder injections.
+However, an injection should not replace active rehabilitation for rotator cuff tendinopathy or shoulder bursitis.

 Injection May Help When